Lahav Gil

 Role: Associate

-Site: CDL-Toronto
+Site: CDL-Vancouver

 Stream: Biomedical Engineering

 Lahav splits his time between Toronto and Tel Aviv.
-He is deeply interested in a thriving future for humanity, sustainability, ethics, values-based leadership, and innovation culture.
+He is deeply interested in a thriving future for humanity, sustainability, ethics, values-based leadership and innovation culture.